 Transfer back to the starting point of the journey

-Saturdays at 9:00 am there is the possibility to transfer back to Luxembourg with a small bus (with bike trailer).
+Every day at 9:00am there is the possibility to transfer back to Luxembourg with a small bus (with bike trailer).
 Arrival at 12:30pm.
 The driver comes to pick you up at your hotel and has much room for you, your luggage and where required your own bicycle.
 The bus takes you back to your first hotel, thus ensuring a perfect return service without transfer and the hassle of hauling luggage.

 Train and bus in the Moselle Valley